JulianKeane/Misc-Projects/README.md

 # Overview of items in repo

 Primes.ipynb - algorithm for calculating whether a number a number is prime and a way to find N prime numbers

+Circlese.ipynb - Creates circles using matplotlib and numpy!